CarleeSantel/renewables-comps-analysis/README.md

 # Renewables Comparables Analysis

-A Python-based comparable company analysis of 10 publicly traded renewable energy firms.
+I used python to create a comparable company analysis of 10 publicly traded renewable energy firms.
 The energy transition is inevitable, and AI datacenter power demand is accelerating capital flows into the sector.
-The script pulls live market and financial data with yfinance, calculates valuation metrics, and exports a formatted, print-ready Excel workbook.
+The script I constructed pulls data with yfinance, calculates valuations, and exports a formatted Excel workbook.
 For gaps in yfinance data, color-coded N/A flags appear for meaningless multiples.

 ---